-Accommodation Administration Guidelines student has a human reader or signer, the student must be tested in a separate setting.
-Important Guidelines on identifying students for these accommodations: IEP teams and 504 plan coordinators should carefully review the following guidelines before identifying students to receive these accommodations on the ELA/literacy assessments.
-In making decisions on whether to provide a student with this accommodation, IEP teams and 504 plan coordinators should consider whether the student has: Blindness or a visual impairment and has not learned (or is unable to use) braille; OR A disability that severely limits or prevents him/her from accessing printed text, even after varied and repeated attempts to teach the student to do so (e.g., student is unable to decode printed text); OR • Deafness or a hearing impairment and is severely limited or prevented from decoding text due to a documented history of early and prolonged language deprivation.
-Before listing the accommodation in the student's IEP or 504 plan, teams/coordinators should consider whether: The student has access to printed text during routine instruction through a reader, other spoken-text audio format, or signer; The student's inability to decode printed text or read braille is documented in evaluation summaries from locally-administered diagnostic assessments; and The student receives ongoing, intensive instruction and/or interventions in the foundational reading skills to continue to attain the important college and career-ready skill of independent reading.
-Decisions about who receives this accommodation will be made by IEP teams and 504 plan coordinators.
+Accommodation Administration Guidelines Accommodation In making decisions on whether to provide a student with this accommodation, IEP teams and 504 Plan Coordinators should consider whether the student has: Blindness or a visual impairment and has not learned (or is unable to use) braille; OR A disability that severely limits or prevents him/her from accessing printed text, even after varied and repeated attempts to teach the student to do so (e.g., student is unable to decode printed text); OR Deafness or a hearing impairment and is severely limited or prevented from decoding text due to a documented history of early and prolonged language deprivation.
+Before listing the accommodation in the student's IEP or 504 plan, teams/coordinators should consider whether: The student has access to printed text during routine instruction through a reader, other spoken-text audio format, or signer; The student's inability to decode printed text or read braille is documented in evaluation summaries from locally-administered diagnostic assessments; and the student receives ongoing, intensive instruction and/or interventions in the foundational reading skills to continue to attain the important college and career-ready skill of independent reading.
+Decisions about who receives this accommodation will be made by IEP teams and 504 Plan Coordinators.
 For a student who receives one of these accommodations, no claims should be inferred regarding the student's ability to demonstrate foundational reading skills (i.e., decoding).
 PARCC states will collect data on the frequency of their use for the purpose of carefully monitoring and determining appropriate decision-making.
-3m ASL Video for the Mathematics Assessments Before Testing: Identification for SR/PNP: Student's SR/PNP must have ASL Video selected.
-Once a student is placed into a test session, the student will be assigned an ASL Video form.22 Proctor caching is strongly encouraged.
+3I American Sign Language (ASL) Video for the Mathematics Assessments (SR/PNP Reference BG) Identification for SR/PNP: Student's SR/PNP must have American Sign Language (ASL) Video selected.
+Once a student is placed into a test session, the student will be assigned an ASL Video form.
+Proctor caching is strongly encouraged.
 If this content is not cached, it may present challenges for students during testing.
-If a
+If a student does not use ASL, a human interpreter and separate test setting will be required.
+During Testing: The student views an embedded video of a human interpreter for the mathematics assessments.
+The student may pause and resume the video but cannot adjust the pace.